 Tongkat Ali is believed to provide many unique health benefits.

-Unfortunately, most of these alleged benefits aren’t exactly proven and there are a lot of exaggerated claims floating around the internet about what Tongkat Ali supplements are capable of.
+Unfortunately, most of these alleged benefits aren’t exactly proven and there are a lot of exaggerated claims floating around the internet about what Tongkat Ali is actually capable of.

 Not to worry though…

-In this article, we’ll cover everything you need to know about Tongkat Ali, including what is is, what it does, what it doesn’t do, dosage, side effects, and choosing a high quality product.
+In this article, we’ll cover everything you need to know about Tongkat Ali, including what is is, what it does, what it doesn’t do, dosage, side effects, and how to choose a Tongkat Ali supplement that you can actually trust.

 What Is Tongkat Ali?

-Eurycoma Longifolia, otherwise known as Tongkat Ali, is a flowering plant native to parts of Southeast Asia, the roots (and leaves) of which have traditionally been used for medicinal purposes.
+Eurycoma Longifolia, otherwise known as Tongkat Ali, is a flowering plant native to parts of Southeast Asia, the roots (and leaves) of which have been used for centuries throughout systems of traditional medicine.

-Some of these molecules (or classes of molecules) may be responsible for different benefits, but ideally you want to find a Tongkat Ali supplement that contains all of them.
+Some of these molecules (or classes of molecules) may be responsible for different benefits, but ideally you want to find a high quality Tongkat Ali supplement that contains all of them.

-It’s typical to see Tongkat Ali listed as “Eurycoma Longifolia (1:100)” or “Eurycoma (1:200)”.
-These extraction ratios simply indicate how much Tongkat Ali (raw plant material) it took to make 1 gram of Tongkat Ali extract.
+These extraction ratios simply indicate how much Tongkat Ali (raw plant material) it took to produce 1 gram of Tongkat Ali extract.

 For example, a 1:100 ratio would mean 100 grams raw Tongkat Ali was used to make 1 gram of Tongkat Ali extract.